-Modify assets for digital projects (without altering the original) and download them from Brandfolder.
+- Modify assets for digital projects (without altering the original) and download them from Brandfolder.

-For example, say a clothing brand is running a back-to-school sale and has a variety of images and graphics to upload on their website advertising the sale: They can upload this content to Brandfolder, set expirations when the sale ends, and publish the content on the website or post it in their marketing newsletters via CDN link.
-Then, when the sale is over, the content will retire along with it.
+For example, say a clothing brand is running a summer sale and has a variety of marketing materials to promote discounts: they can upload this content to Brandfolder and set expirations for when the sale ends, then they can publish content on their website, social media, or marketing newsletters.
+When the sale is over, the content will retire along with it.

-Read More: Digital Asset Management Version Control
+Read more: Digital Asset Management Version Control

 Digital asset management software is the natural next step after you’ve outgrown cloud storage drives like Google Drive and Dropbox because they expand upon those functionalities and give you more robust ways to manage your brand assets — not just store them.